Solar & Distributed Energy FAQs

 Yes, any excess generation (kWh) not used in a billing cycle will be carried over and applied towards your next billing cycle.

 Eligible residential net metered accounts are provided with an anniversary date, defined in Central Hudson’s tariff as “the billing period that ends directly on or after twelve (12) months from the time the customer contracted.”
 Your anniversary date will be the date of the last meter read prior to your DG system’s final interconnection approval.
 (Example: Last meter reading was Dec 1, final approval was granted on Jan 2, and the next meter read should be Feb 2; the anniversary date would be the date of last meter reading which was Dec 1.)
-If at the time of anniversary, your account has excess generation from the preceding 12 month period, you will receive a payment.
+If at the time of anniversary, your account has excess generation from the preceding 12-month period, you will receive a payment.
 This payment is calculated according to Central Hudson’s tariff as follows: “The difference in the billing period that ends directly on or after twelve (12) months from the time the customer contracted for this service (“anniversary date “) represents net sales to the Company, the Company will pay the customer for this difference at the applicable rate under Service Classification No. 10.”

 Yes.
 TOU generation will be recorded as peak and/or off-peak and excess generation will be applied accordingly.
 TOU excess generation will be paid at the peak or off-peak payout rates under Service Classification Number 6.
 Please note peak generation is only applied to peak usage and off-peak generation is only applied to off-peak usage.

-The CBC is a monthly per-kW charge to recover public benefit program costs which is applicable to customers that install behind the meter generation and interconnect on or after January 1, 2022.
+As part of the July 16, 2020, Order Establishing Net Metering Successor in Case 15‐E‐0751, the New York State Public Service Commission developed a Customer Benefit Contribution ("CBC") which is a monthly $/kW DC charge to recover public benefit program costs from mass market and small commercial customers that install behind the meter generation and interconnect on or after January 1, 2022.

 Yes, a new meter will be provided if you qualify for our net metering program.
 Central Hudson will install a digital net meter with an Encoder Receiver Transmitter (ERT).
-This device utilizes radio frequency technology to transmit readings to meter readers over a short range, and ensures accuracy.
+This device utilizes radio frequency technology to transmit readings to meter readers over a short range and ensures accuracy.
 These meters operate in both forward and reverse directions to enable net metering.

 No, there is no customer cost associated with the installation of the net meter.